CHIHUAHUA - Figure & Shatter Effect.

 Our Chihuahua has been used for a stunt dog, sitting on the backseat of a speeding taxi, also for a shattering effect.
 Aside from a wagging tail, it has no movement, but can be rigged to move if needed.
 It is sculpted and painted to look like it has hair.
 A few punched whiskers and a small amount of hair punched in the ears help complete the illusion.
 We also used the same form for our TACO BELL shattering chihuahua effect.
 The movie is included here if you care to scroll down to view it.

-The big challenge of this shatter effect was our clients' request to have our Chihuahua crack/shatter completely first, then have all the pieces fall to the ground.
+The big challenge of this shatter effect was our clients' request to have our Chihuahua crack and shatter completely first, then to have all the pieces fall to the ground.
 Starting with eggshell thin castings, heavily pre-scored in small triangle patterns, we experimented with a lot of different approaches- a pyro shockwave from above, an air-ram shockwave from below, different types of wire pulls, a rake arm, and even one by one piece removal.
-Using primer cord, we were able to achieve the pyro without smoke, but the Pyro still gave off a flash that could not be removed.
-The air ram shockwave was promising, but dissipated too much before reaching and affecting the head enough.
+Using primer cord, we were able to achieve pyrotechnics without smoke, but the pyro still gave off a flash that could not be removed.
+The air ram shockwave was promising, but it dissipated too much before reaching and affecting the head enough.